Cascading/fluid/README.md

 *  http://conjars.org/cascading/fluid-cascading26
 *  http://conjars.org/cascading/fluid-cascading30

-Two dependencies must be added to the project settings.
+Three dependencies must be added to the project settings.

 First, the `fluid-api` which contains the root `Fluid` class.